top of page

 Liturgy Commission

 The purpose of the Liturgy Commission is to assist the pastor in preparing and providing for the spiritual development of the parish community through liturgical celebrations and specifically organized prayer experiences.
 The Commission is responsible for recruiting and training liturgical ministers, preparing parish liturgies and prayer opportunities, and setting parish policy and educating the parish on issues related to liturgy.
-The Liturgy Commission assists the pastor and pastoral staff in forming and maintaining a vision of liturgy, which we believe is truly the center of parish life.
+The Liturgy Commission aids the pastor and pastoral staff in forming and maintaining a vision of liturgy, which we believe is the center of parish life.

-2022-2023 Members
+2023–2024 Members

 • Allyn McCourt, Music Director